(Updated Nov. 8, 2024)

 Said Brock: “I was a force that had to be reckoned with.”

-Asked to describe his legacy, Brock said it was his “ability to light the fuse to enthusiasm, to cause teams and myself to play to the limit of their ability.
+Asked to describe his legacy, Brock said it was an “ability to light the fuse to enthusiasm, to cause teams and myself to play to the limit of their ability.
 You become a chemist, which makes a team tick.
 I think I had that ability.”

 Will to win